Many Christians think honor and shame are simply subjective categories. The Bible disagrees.

 What do we do with these observations?

-I suggest that people humbly do some self-reflection to consider whether they have overlooked the significance role of honor and shame within the Bible.
+I suggest that people humbly do some self-reflection to consider whether they have overlooked the significant role of honor and shame within the Bible.
 Might cultural or denominational biases create this blindspot?

 Also, here are a few books to start with:

 Don’t let the word “Chinese” deceive you.
 Only one chapter speaks exclusively to a Chinese context.
 Most of the book develops a theology of salvation for (any) honor-shame context.
 While not a light read, it is overtly theological and exegetical for those who want to see interaction with the broader theological community.

 The next two books are written for a more general audience and so introduce a variety of concepts.
 They purposefully do not engage in rigorous exegesis and theological debate.